El Modena High School Cheerleading

 • Represent the team with pride and professionalism

-If full payment of uniform and spirit wear is not received it must be returned to the program at the end of the year.
+If full payment of uniform and spirit wear is not received, it must be returned to the program at the end of the year.

 Behavior Expectations